AnupamKNN/Fraud_Detection_-_Risk_Analysis/README.md

 - `data_ingestion.py` – Fetches and stores raw data.
 - `data_validation.py` – Ensures data quality, schema compliance, and integrity.
-- `data_transformation.py` – Preprocesses and transforms data for model consumption.
+- `data_transformation.py` – Preprocesses and transforms data for model consumption and pushes preprocessor for production use.
-- `model_trainer.py` – Trains and evaluates models.
+- `model_trainer.py` – Trains and evaluates models and pushes the best model based on evaluation metrics.

 **Note:**
 The pipeline is designed to automatically deliver the best-performing model from the latest run based on evaluation metrics, ensuring that production always uses the most optimal version.